What Is SSI?

 Amount of SSI Benefits

-The FBR for 2019 is $771 per month for individuals and $1,157 for couples.
+The FBR for 2023 is $914 per month for individuals and $1,371 for couples.
 The rate is adjusted annually to account for cost-of-living increases.The amount an eligible person will receive is dependent on where they live and the amount of regular, monthly income they have.
 The earned income exclusion allows you to deduct a certain amount of your income before it is subtracted from SSI benefits.
-You can subtract $65 of your earned income and another $20 for earned or unearned income.
-The remaining amount will be subtracted from your SSI payments.
 Most people who qualify for SSI will also qualify for food stamps.

 If you are receiving shelter and/or food from someone that you don’t need to pay for, SSA counts this as in-kind support and maintenance and subtracts it from the SSI payment.